 Act, 1974.
 Most rehabilitation periods are halved if the individual was under 18 when convicted; some convictions never

-Applications for criminal record checks are made by individual employees, not by you as employer.
-There are two ways
+Applications for criminal record checks can be made by individual employees directly or through the employer.

 Read all @UK_CAA